Explaining Clinical Decision Support Systems in Medical Imaging using Cycle-Consistent Activation Maximization: Introduction

 \subsection{Related Work}

+A variety of methods have been proposed for decision explanation in DNNs{, and various categorizations for these have been presented.
+Linardatos et al.~\cite{linardatos2021explainable} suggested to categorize different approaches with respect to four main determinants, namely the provision of local vs.~global explanations, the modality of classified data (images, text, graphs, \ldots), the purpose of explanation (e.\,g.~black-box explanation, model simplification, etc.) and the attribute of being model-specific vs.~model agnostic.
+For the sake of simplicity, we follow the notion of a method being model-agnostic if it can be applied without requiring a specific type of network architecture.
+Within this work we will focus on black-box, local explanations of image classifications.}

-A variety of methods have been proposed for decision explanation in DNNs, ranging from model-depen\-dent analysis methods, over model-agnostic methods, to image synthesis-based approaches.
-Common to these approaches is a visualization of the decision process, or part of it, by highlighting regions in the input image which the algorithm identified as decision-relevant within the given image context.
-This allows a human observer to visually inspect the classifiers's regions of interest and whether these match with expected image areas.
+Common to these approaches is a visualization of the decision process, or part of it, by highlighting regions in the input image which the algorithm identified as decision-relevant.
+While the provided insight is limited to the input space, rather than the inner workings of the network, it allows a human observer to visually inspect the classifiers's regions of interest and whether these match with the expected image areas.

-Model-dependent analysis methods like DeconvNet~\cite{noh2015learning}, (Grad)CAM(++)~\cite{zhou2015cnnlocalization,selvaraju2017grad,chattopadhay2018grad} and Attention Gated Networks~\cite{schlemper2019attention} work by explicitly modifying the network structure in such a way that there is an immediate spatial representation of relevance as a condition for a successful classification, e.\,g. by predicting attention areas and masking activations in regions which are expected by the network to be non-relevant.
-Typically, methods like these result in blob-like structures (cf. \cite{schlemper2019attention}, \cite{chattopadhay2018grad}) and, while giving a coarse idea of decision-relevant image areas, still provide only little insight into the decision-making process.
+Model-{specific} analysis methods like DeconvNet~\cite{noh2015learning}, (Grad)CAM(++) \cite{zhou2015cnnlocalization,selvaraju2017grad,chattopadhay2018grad} and Attention Gated Networks~\cite{schlemper2019attention} work by explicitly modifying the network structure in such a way that there is an immediate spatial representation of relevance as a condition for a successful classification, e.\,g.~by predicting attention areas and masking activations in regions which are expected by the network to be non-relevant.
+Typically, methods like these {\modified lead to} blob-like structures (cf.~\cite{chattopadhay2018grad,schlemper2019attention}) and, while giving a coarse idea of decision-relevant image areas, still provide only little insight into the decision-making process.